 Tips for Living On or Off Base in Okinawa

 If Okinawa is your first overseas PCS destination, you’re going to have questions.
-Actually, probably very specific questions.
-We've published several posts about Japan living and continue with the following helpful information for living both on and off base in Okinawa.
-Be sure to check out these posts:
+Probably very specific questions.
+We've published several blogs about being stationed in Japan and are continuing on with more helpful information for living both on and off base in Okinawa.

 - PCS to Japan: Tips from a Military Spouse Who's Been There!